afrank84/BibleOffline/README.md

 This repository contains a Python-based offline Bible search application.
 The main script, `main.py`, provides a graphical user interface (GUI) for searching and exploring the King James Version (KJV) Bible in XML format.

+Credit to https://github.com/thiagobodruk/bible for Providing Bibles in easy to read format.

 ## Features

 - **Verse Lookup**: Search for specific Bible verses by providing the book, chapter, and (optionally) the verse.